JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 * A URL to external information
 * Information about the rocket

+Create the necessary data classes:
-1. In `shared/src/commonMain/kotlin`, add the `com.jetbrains.handson.kmm.shared.entity` package.
+1. In `shared/src/commonMain/kotlin`, create the `com.jetbrains.handson.kmm.shared.entity` directory.
 2. Create the `Entity.kt` file inside the package.
 3. Declare all the data classes for basic entities: